A painstaking restoration and extension of a Grade II listed former mill house that breathes new life into a

 We felt it was important to take a fresh eye to the centuries-old house, establishing a better flow through the rooms and, where possible, designating comfortable, open-plan living spaces that would allow the family to spend time together.
 But we also wanted to celebrate the survival of a mill house that had witnessed much over the years – not least, regular visits by the late Queen Mother who was a good friend of the previous owners!

-The mill house now proudly showcases the different chapters in its life story, with the awkward hodgepodge of rooms transformed into a layout that makes sense.
-Free of its unsympathetic additions – including the 1970s conservatory – and with the stunning new contemporary extension in situ, the Mill House can finally make the most of its glorious setting, providing enviable views over the surrounding fields from what is now a wonderfully characterful country retreat.
-With an awkward hodgepodge of rooms transformed into layout that makes sense as a family home, the house now looks forward to another century of useful life – something that should please the generations of occupiers yet to come.
+The mill house now showcases the different chapters in its life story, with the awkward hodgepodge of rooms transformed into a layout that makes sense.
+Free of its unsympathetic additions – including the 1970s conservatory – and with the stunning new contemporary extension in situ, the Mill House can finally make the most of its setting with views over the surrounding fields from what is now a wonderfully characterful country retreat.